KnutAM/AbaqusRolloverSimulation/readme.md

 * Knut Andreas Meyer
 * Rostyslav Skrypnyk

+## Project structure

+- `rollover`: The python library used to setup and run the Abaqus rollover simulations (imported, but not run directly)
+- `scripts`: Scripts that are designed to be called as `abaqus cae noGUI=<script.py>`
+- `usub`: Fortran code for user subroutines required for the rollover simulations
+- `doc`: Documentation
+- `tests`: ***To be completed***
+- `data`: Folder containing user input data.
+Everything in this folder, apart from some example input, is gitignored.

 ## Running for the first time
 ### Requirements
 * Abaqus Standard setup to compile fortran user subroutines.
 Note special requirements below if ifort version higher than 16